HRI-UESTC/CFM-HRI-RGB-D-action-database/readme.md

 Color videos are in the “RGBvideo/ax_dx_px_cx_color.avi” directory with the video format “.avi” and each frame resolution is 960*540（CV_8UC3, and video frames are synchronized with the Joint Skeleton Frame）.The approximate lengths of each recording in the fixed view and round view are 6 sec and 57 sec.

 ### 2.2	Skeleton TXT (25600 files with size of 11.7GB)
-The skeleton txt are in the “skeleton/ax_dx_px_cx_skeleton.txt” directory with file format of “.txt”.
-We utilize Kinect V2 cameras to record 25 body joints’ coordinates in one frame, each file contains all skeleton frames in one sample.
+The skeleton raw files(saved as .txt files) are saved in the “skeleton/ax_dx_px_cx_skeleton.txt” directory.
+We utilized Kinect V2 cameras to record 25 body joints’ coordinates at each frame, each file contains all skeleton frames in one sample.
 Each skeleton frame is comprised of 76 lines content in txt file.

 * **First line** is “#”, “#” is a notation for the start of one joint frame.
 * <b>The 2nd to 76th lines</b> are 25 joints of one frame (3D camera space coordinates, color frame point, and depth frame point).